 How To Create Your Own Meditation Style

-1: Decide what you want to get out of your meditation
+1: Decide what you want to get out of it

 There are very many different reasons why people meditate [see my list of mood benefits of meditation, for instance].